ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   different subsystems, so the synchronisation may need to involve them all;
-- if something changes about the command (e.g., the name, the input, the expected events, the expected state of the devices), you may want to update only in one place and make all the dependencies as explicit as possible;
+- if something changes about the command (e.g., the name, the input, the expected events, the expected state of the devices), you may want to update only one place and make all the dependencies as explicit as possible;
 - you may want to automatically log the operations you run and their results in a transparent way.